AFTER ICE: WELCOME TO THE NEW NORMAL

 “I thought of this app as a way to help quickly visualize what is happening to the planet.
-We have a serious disconnect from important existential issues like global warming and melting glaciers.
-Glaciers live a world away, and in a temporal and spatial scale that evolution has not prepare us to understand.
-As an artist interested in the existential, and feeling a great sense of urgency, I felt compelled to make this accessible.
-We warm the earth, the glaciers melt, and we go under water… Global warming is happening, however it needs to be emotionally felt before people will want to take action.
-I hope this app will at the very least get a conversation going and get some of the science out of the lab, and into people hands.”
+We have a serious disconnect from the important existential issues of global warming and melting glaciers.
+Glaciers live a world away, and in a temporal and spatial scale that evolution has not prepared us to understand.
+As an artist interested in the existential, and with a great sense of urgency, I feel compelled to make this accessible.
+We warm the earth, the glaciers melt, and we go under water… Global warming is happening, but it needs to be emotionally felt before people will want to take action.
+I hope this app will, at the very least, get a conversation going and get some of the science out of the lab, and into people hands.”

 — Justin Brice Guariglia

 ^ United States Geological Survey, "Sea Level and Climate", (Richard Z. Poore, Richard S. Williams, Jr., and Christopher Tracey)

 * Data from the "New York City Panel on Climate Change 2015 report" (Rosenzweig and Solecki, 2015)